acrolinx/acrolinx-sidebar-demo-java/README.md

 # Acrolinx Java Sidebar Demo

-This repository contains libraries and examples to integrate the Acrolinx Sidebar with different Java UI Frameworks.
+This repository contains examples to integrate the Acrolinx Sidebar with different Java UI Frameworks.

 The Acrolinx Sidebar helps authors to review, correct and analyze their content.